Cum nimis absurdum

 Cum nimis absurdum was a papal bull issued by Pope Paul IV dated 14 July 1555.
 It takes its name from its first words:

 The bull revoked all the rights of the Jewish community and placed religious and economic restrictions on Jews in the Papal States, renewed anti-Jewish legislation and subjected Jews to various degradations and restrictions on their personal freedom.

 The bull established the Roman Ghetto and required the Jews of Rome, who had existed as a community since before Christian times and numbered about 2,000 at the time, to live in it.
 The Ghetto was a walled quarter with three gates that were locked at night.
 Under the bull, Jewish males were required to wear a pointed yellow hat, and Jewish females a yellow kerchief.
 Jews were required to attend compulsory Catholic sermons on the Jewish shabbat.

 The bull also subjected Jews to various other restrictions such as a prohibition on property ownership and practising medicine among Christians.
 Jews were allowed to practice only unskilled jobs, as rag men, secondhand dealers or fish mongers.
 They could also be pawnbrokers.

-Paul IV's successor, Pope Pius V, enforced the creation of other ghettos in most Italian towns, and his successor, Pope Pius VI, recommended them to other bordering states.
-The Papal States ceased to exist on 20 September 1870 when they were incorporated in the Kingdom of Italy, but the requirement that Jews live in the ghetto was formally abolished by the Italian state only in 1882.
+Paul IV's successor, Pius IV, enforced the creation of other ghettos in most Italian towns, and his successor, Pius V, recommended them to other bordering states.
+The Papal States ceased to exist on 20 September 1870 when they were incorporated in the Kingdom of Italy, but the requirement that Jews live in the ghetto was formally abolished only in 1882, though, in this period between the end of the Papal States and the requirement abolition, this requirement was seldom, if ever enforced.

 Background

-Gian Pietro Carafa was seventy-nine when he assumed the papacy as Pope Paul IV, and was by all accounts austere, rigidly orthodox, and authoritarian in manner.
+Gian Pietro Carafa was 79 years old when he assumed the papacy as Pope Paul IV, and was by all accounts austere, rigidly orthodox, and authoritarian in manner.
 As a cardinal, he had persuaded Pope Paul III to establish a Roman Inquisition, modelled on the Spanish Inquisition with himself as one of the Inquisitors-General.
-Carafa vowed, "Even if my own father were a heretic, I would gather the wood to burn him".
+Carafa vowed, "Even if my own father were a heretic, I would gather the wood to burn him."

 In September 1553, Cardinal Carafa had overseen the burning of the Talmud in Rome.
 Deutsch and Jacobs link this to part of the reaction to the Protestant Reformation that led to censorship of books deemed detrimental to Christians.